mia-platform/documentation/docs/fast_data/faq/bootstrapping_fast_data.md

 ### Why the RTU is processing ingestion messages at slow rate?

-When a strategies retrieves a huge number of projection identifiers, it may happen that the ingestion rate of the RTU decreases: this may increase the lag of your application, which may be critical in case there are some real-time boundaries.
+When a strategy retrieves a huge number of projection identifiers, it may happen that the ingestion rate of the RTU decreases: this may increase the lag of your application, which may be critical in case there are some real-time boundaries.

 In this case, consider using an [Event-Driven Architecture](/fast_data/architecture.md#event-driven-architecture) and move the strategies to the [Single View Trigger Generator (SVTG)](/fast_data/single_view_trigger_generator.md): in this way, the Real Time Updater just stores projections on MongoDB to produce a pr-update message, that will be processed by the SVTG.